Arecaceae: Evolution

-The Arecaceae are the first modern family of monocots appearing in the fossil record around 80 million years ago (Mya), during the late Cretaceous period.
+The Arecaceae were the first modern family of monocots to appear in the fossil record around 80 million years ago (Mya), during the late Cretaceous period.
 The first modern species, such as Nypa fruticans and Acrocomia aculeata, appeared 69 Mya, as evidenced by fossil Nypa pollen.
 Palms appear to have undergone an early period of adaptive radiation.
 By 60 Mya, many of the modern, specialized genera of palms appeared and became widespread and common, much more widespread than their range today.
 Because palms separated from the monocots earlier than other families, they developed more intrafamilial specialization and diversity.
 By tracing back these diverse characteristics of palms to the basic structures of monocots, palms may be valuable in studying monocot evolution.
 Several species of palms have been identified from flowers preserved in amber, including Palaeoraphe dominicana and Roystonea palaea.
-Evidence can also be found in samples of petrified palmwood.
+Fossil evidence of them can also be found in samples of petrified palmwood.

+The relationship between the subfamilies is shown in the following cladogram:

 Uses

-Human use of palms is at least as old as human civilization itself, starting with the cultivation of the date palm by Mesopotamians and other Middle Eastern peoples 5000 years or more ago.
-Date wood, pits for storing dates, and other remains of the date palm have been found in Mesopotamian sites.
-The date palm had a tremendous effect on the history of the Middle East.
-W.H.
+Evidence for cultivation of the date palm by Mesopotamians and other Middle Eastern peoples exists from more than 5,000 years ago, in the form of date wood, pits for storing dates, and other remains of the date palm in Mesopotamian sites.
+The date palm had a significant effect on the history of the Middle East and North Africa.
+In the text "Date Palm Products" (1993), W.H.
 Barreveld wrote:

 An indication of the importance of palms in ancient times is that they are mentioned more than 30 times in the Bible, and at least 22 times in the Quran.
+The Torah also references the "70 date palm trees", which symbolize the 70 aspects of Torah that are revealed to those who "eat of its fruit."

 Arecaceae have great economic importance, including coconut products, oils, dates, palm syrup, ivory nuts, carnauba wax, rattan cane, raffia, and palm wood.
 This family supplies a large amount of the human diet and several other human uses, both by absolute amount produced and by number of species domesticated.
 This is far higher than almost any other plant family, sixth out of domesticated crops in the human diet, and first in total economic value produced – sharing the top spot with the Poaceae and Fabaceae.
 These human uses have also spread many Arecaceae species around the world.

-Along with dates mentioned above, members of the palm family with human uses are numerous.
+Along with dates mentioned above, members of the palm family with human uses are numerous: